Help others get organized, virtually

 What’s in it for me?

-An offshoot of that is that geographical restrictions are removed, opening up your target audience to clients outside your own area.
+For example, geographical restrictions are removed, opening up your target audience to clients outside your own area.

-Another offshoot is that you don’t have to factor travel time into your schedule or your pricing.
+Working virtually means you don’t have to factor travel time into your schedule or your pricing.

 If you relocate frequently because your spouse is in the military or for other reasons, having a virtual business means you don’t have to re-establish your clientele every time you move to a new region.